JasonTasharski/ProjectOne/README.md

 * Schema for <i>events</i> and <i>reports</i>
 * Kimono API (two articles, one source)
 * All that works locally works on Keruho
-* Navbar exists and is ready to do things.
+* Navbar exists and is ready to do things
+* Tests test; tests pass when they should
+* SERVER CONNECTS TO API!!! :D :D :D :D <3 <3 <3 <3 <3

 ## Doing:

-* Connect server to API
+* MonGodB everything
+* Process JSON data from API on the server side - make it into new objects, and save them to the MonGodB; request the data in the MonGodB, and put it into that beautiful template stuff
+* .ENV so that private key isn't everywhere on the intertubes, because that is Bad and Wrong
-* Auth
+* Auth fixing
-* Set up requests to connect client-side to mongoDB

 ## To Do: